-Olivia Masterson is currently studying textile design and sustainability studies at Rhode Island School of Design in Providence, Rhode Island.
+Olivia Masterson graduated with a degree in textile design and sustainability from the Rhode Island School of Design in Providence, Rhode Island.
 She specializes in knitwear and sustainable apparel.
-Her work is driven by curiosity and creativity- constantly sourcing found materials to be incorporated and transformed into her pieces.
+Her work is driven by curiosity and creativity-constantly sourcing found materials to be incorporated and transformed into her pieces.
 Olivia also investigates fiber studies as a means to evolve the textile industry to become more sustainable.
-Her interest in fibers and reimagined waste has lead her down a path of working with paper pulp and other non-textile material.
+Her interest in fibers and reimagined waste has lead her down a path of working with paper pulp and other alternative textile material.
 She is on a path to redefine what it means to create and consume sustainably.

 This past winter my family moved out of my childhood home.
 Our 1920s house in the suburbs of New York was drenched in memory.
 Untangling our lives from the architecture was laborious and seemingly endless.
 Amid the process we uncovered forgotten markings, dents from incidents of play, and objects from the past.
 One afternoon, in preparation for the move, my mother was exploring the depths of what was our basement storage.
 Found was a bin of my brothers and I’s clothes from childhood.

 I’ve been thinking about these clothes from my youth, how they don’t fit me anymore and are tearing at the seams.
 Much like my house, we have grown out of them.
 This form of decay by time encapsulates the narrative that is Outgrown.